 La'o Hamutuk organized a public discussion with TimorGAP President Francisco Monteiro on 22 October 2015.
 More than 120 people attended, and a lively discussion ensued.
 You can download the presentation by Juvinal Dias of La'o Hamutuk (also Tetum), and TimorGAP's presentation is available by email request from La'o Hamutuk.

 The following day, Timor-Leste's Câmara da Contas (the Audit Chamber of the Court of Appeals serving as the interim High Tax and Audit Court) rejected the SSB-Hyundai contract (LUSA article in English or Tetum).
 The Court notified the Procurement Commission on 26 October, and the ruling would prevent the contract from coming into force.
-However, on 10 November, the Council of Ministers decided to appeal the decision of the Audit Court.
-The appeal is moving slowly because the Appeals Court needs to add judges to form a three-judge panel which does not include those who made the first decision.
-Local media reported in February that Hyundai had virtually closed its Dili office while it waits for the situation to be resolved.
+However, on 10 November, the Council of Ministers appealed the decision of the Audit Court (appeal filing in Portuguese).
+The appeal moved slowly because the Appeals Court needed to add judges to form a three-judge panel which does not include those who made the first decision.
+Local media reported in February 2016 that Hyundai had virtually closed its Dili office while it waits for the situation to be resolved.

 Hyundai E&C has often been sanctioned for corruption by the Korean Fair Trade Commission (KFTC), the government body in charge of investigating and prosecuting corruption cases and anti-competitive practices involving Korean businesses.
 KFTC has fined Hyundai E&C for collusion at least 10 times since 2010, and the company has been banned twice by South Korea's Public Procurement Service from participating in bids for government contracts.
 However, these bans never came into effect because Hyundai appealed them, and the Korean government then pardoned the company before the appeals process was completed.